santiellena/zk-magic-square/README.md

   <img src="images/witness.png" width="130"/>
 </div>

-And our L, R and O, will depend on how the constrains are formed.
+And our L, R and O, will depend on how the constraints are formed.
 These matrices will only have scalar values as elements where 0 represents the absence of one of the variables in the part of the equality constraint and any other number, the times that a variable is present in the part of the equality constraint.
 This sounds confusing, I know, but the following example will make it crystal clear.

 The following image shows our constraints with some colors to make it easy to visualize: